Have questions about studying English? Browse the list below for some of the most common questions, or explore our site for more information!

 Professor Lynn Enterline is currently DUS of the Department of English.
 Her office is in Benson Hall 323 and she can be reached per email to make an appointment.

 Students must maintain a 3.6 GPA in the major to apply for the English Honors Program.
 Applications will open and are due in the spring of your junior year.
-For further informatino, please refer to the Honors Program section on the Major/Minor page.
+For further information, please refer to the Honors Program page.

 To enroll in an independent study course, please complete the following steps:

 - Obtain permission to enroll from the instructor of your choice.
 Consult the instructor and Director of Undergraduate Studies prior to the opening of your enrollment window for the semester in which you wish to complete the independent study course.

 - Complete the Request for Registration in Independent/Directed Study Course form.
 The form requires details regarding the nature of the project and the amount of credit to be earned.
 The form must be signed by your instructor and the DUS or Department Chair prior to the tenth day of classes.
 Contract for Registration in Independent Study Course